truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CloudSyncTasks/AddGooglePhotosCloudSyncTask.md

 Copy and save the type, client_id, client_secret, and token, then enter `y` to save the new remote.

 {{< trueimage src="/images/SCALE/DataProtection/GooglePhotosAPIrcloneConfig3.png" alt="Confirm rclone Configuration" id="Confirm rclone Configuration" >}}

-See the [rclone Google Photos backend documentation](https://rclone.org/googlephotos/) for additional information on using rclone to sync Google Photos.

 ## Creating Google Photos Cloud Credentials
 Open your TrueNAS Web UI.
 Go to **Credentials > Backup Credentials** and click **Add** in the **Cloud Credentials** widget.